Mayron/MayronObjects/README.md

 # 9: Calling Parent Functions from a Child Instance

-An important Object function is `Parent()`.
-Using parent on an instance object, whose class has a parent class, will cause the parent function to be executed instead.
+An important property of any instance of an object is `Parent`.
+Using this on an instance object, whose class has a parent class, will tell the library that you want to use a parent function but also still keep the private `data` table for the current instance.
 This means that if a child and a parent class both have implementations of the same function (where both functions have the same key/name), the parent function will be called *and* the private data sent to the function will be the original, child object.

 ```lua
 local LibMayronObjects = LibStub:GetLibrary("LibMayronObjects");